eagardi/eagardi.github.io/FinalPaper.md

 I now understand why this model is important and efficient while developing rails web apps.

 ##The Model
  According to betterexplained.com models are Ruby classes  that talk to the database, store and validate data, perform the business logic.
-Below is some code that will displays a Rails model
+Below is some code that will provide an example of a Rails model
  ```
  class User < ActiveRecord::Base
     has_secure_password